techiew/DirectXHook/README.md

 First, check the [wiki page](https://github.com/techiew/DirectXHook/wiki/How-to-set-up-the-Visual-Studio-solution) on how to quickly set up the Visual Studio solution.

 When the project is built, "dxgi.dll" will be generated in the project folder.
 This can be copied next to a game executable which uses DirectX 11 or 12.
 The game will load the .dll automatically on startup and will render what you told it to.

+Also note that the "hook_textures" containing "blank.jpg" must be present next to dxgi.dll in order for anything to render.

 ### Create files
 Create a .cpp and .h file in the Overlays folder (optionally put these inside a parent folder):